 A message from the Program Director

 The Nuvance Health Family Medicine Residency Program provides a great opportunity for medical school graduates looking to further their education in pursuit of becoming a family physician.
-Nuvance Health offers a wealth of resources across a system of four major hospitals, an extensive primary care network and specialized outpatient facilities.
+Nuvance Health offers a wealth of resources across a system of seven major hospitals, an extensive primary care network and specialized outpatient facilities.

 Nuvance Health Family Medicine residents will gain in-depth obstetrics experience, knowledge of inpatient and outpatient pediatric services, and exposure to a variety of other subspecialties.
 Inpatient adult medicine will take place at our primary site, Northern Dutchess Hospital, under the supervision of board-certified physicians.
 Residents will provide holistic care for patients and will take primary responsibility for patient care as appropriate for training year and abilities.